jaimetur/PhotoMigrator/help/1-command-line-interface.md

 OTHER STANDALONE FEATURES:
 --------------------------
-Following arguments can be used to execute the Tool in any of the usefull additionals Extra Standalone Features included.
+Following flags can be used to execute the Tool in any of the usefull additionals Extra Standalone Features included.
 If more than one Feature is detected, only the first one will be executed.

 -findDup,  --find-duplicates <ACTION> <DUPLICATES_FOLDER> [<DUPLICATES_FOLDER> ...]